Dineshkumar200/Android-Studio/Android 2/exp6 request runtime permission/README.md

 ## RESULT
-Thus a Simple Android Application to display the avaliable sensor in android mobile devices using Sensor Manager in Android Studio is developed and executed successfully.
+Thus a Simple Android Application for Run-Time Permission using android studio is developed and executed successfully.